-I am looking for Ph.D. students starting from Fall 2021 in the areas of signal & image processing (SIP), machine learning (ML), and numerical optimization.
+I am looking for Ph.D. students in the areas of signal & image processing (SIP), machine learning (ML), and numerical optimization.
 Some concrete directions include but not limited to:

 - Mathematical foundations of deep learning: develop mathematical understandings of deep network through the lens of low-dimensional modelling (e.g., implicit regularizations, isometry properties, etc).